lmfit/uncertainties/doc/tech_guide.rst

 However, only the dependence of quantities on random variables created by this module is tracked.
-Thus, if the variable ``a`` above is modified, the value of ``square`` is not modified, as with regular
+Thus, if the variable ``a`` above is modified, the value of ``square`` is not modified, as is usual in
-floats:
+Python:

   >>> a = 123
   >>> print square